-Under the general supervision of the Fund's Board, the Adviser is responsible for managing the Fund's overall investment program and executing the Fund's options strategy.
-The Adviser also is responsible for providing the Sub-Adviser with research support and supervising the performance of the Sub-Adviser.
-The Sub-Adviser is responsible for structuring and managing the Fund's common stock portfolio, including tax-loss harvesting (i.e., periodically selling positions that have depreciated in value to realize capital losses that can be used to offset capital gains realized by the Fund) and other tax-management techniques, relying in part on the fundamental research and analytical judgments of the Adviser.
-The Adviser will furnish to the Fund investment advice and office facilities, equipment and personnel for servicing the investments of the Fund.
-The Adviser will compensate all Trustees and officers of the Fund who are members of the Adviser's organization and will also compensate all other Adviser personnel who provide services related to research and investment activities to the Fund.
-In return for these services, facilities and payments, the Fund has agreed to pay the Adviser as compensation under the Advisory Agreement an annual fee in the amount of 1.00% of the average daily gross assets of the Fund.
-Gross assets of the Fund means total assets of the Fund, including any form of investment leverage, minus all accrued expenses incurred in the normal course of operations, but not excluding any liabilities or obligations attributable to investment leverage obtained through (i) indebtedness of any type (including, without limitation, borrowing through a credit facility or the issuance of debt securities), (ii) the issuance of preferred stock or other similar preference securities, (iii) the reinvestment of collateral received for securities loaned in accordance with the Fund's investment objectives and policies, and/or (iv) any other means.
-During any future periods in which the Fund is using leverage, the fees paid to the Adviser for investment advisory services will be higher than if the Fund did not use leverage because the fees paid will be calculated on the basis of the Fund's gross assets, including proceeds from any borrowings and from the issuance of preferred shares.
-Under the Sub-Advisory Agreement between Eaton Vance and Parametric, Eaton Vance (and not the Fund) pays Parametric a portion of the advisory fee for sub-advisory services provided to the Fund.
+Under the general supervision of the Fund's Board, Eaton Vance is responsible for the Fund's overall investment program, structuring and managing the Fund's common stock portfolio, including dividend capture trading, tax-loss harvesting (i.e., periodically selling positions that have depreciated in value to realize capital losses that can be used to offset capital gains realized by the Fund) and other tax-management techniques.
+The Adviser will compensate all Trustees and officers of the Fund who are members of the Adviser's organization and who render investment services to the Fund, and will also compensate all other Adviser personnel who provide research and investment services to the Fund.
+In connection with the Transaction, the Fund entered into an investment advisory agreement (the "New Agreement") with Eaton Vance, which took effect on March 1, 2021.
+Pursuant to the New Agreement (and the Fund's investment advisory agreement with Eaton Vance in effect prior to March 1, 2021), the Fund has agreed to pay the Adviser an investment advisory fee, payable on a monthly basis, at an annual rate of 1.000% of the average daily gross assets of the Fund up to and including \$1.5 billion, 0.980% of the average daily gross assets of the Fund over \$1.5 billion up to and including \$3 billion, 0.960% of the average daily gross assets of the Fund over \$3 billion up to and including \$5 billion, and 0.940% of the average daily gross assets of the Fund over \$5 billion.
+Compensation is based on the average daily gross assets of the Fund.
+For purposes of this calculation, "gross assets" of the Fund shall mean total assets of the Fund, including any form of investment leverage, minus all accrued expenses incurred in the normal course of operations, but not excluding any liabilities or obligations attributable to investment leverage obtained through (i) indebtedness of any type (including, without limitation, borrowing through a credit facility or the issuance of debt securities), (ii) the issuance of preferred stock or other similar preference securities, (iii) the reinvestment of collateral received for securities loaned in accordance with the Fund's investment objectives and policies, and/or (iv) any other means.
+During periods in which the Fund is using leverage, the fees paid to Eaton Vance for investment advisory services will be higher than if the Fund did not use leverage because the fees paid will be calculated on the basis of the Fund's gross assets, including proceeds from borrowings and from the issuance of preferred shares (if applicable).
+The Fund is responsible for all expenses not expressly stated by another party (such as the expenses required to be paid pursuant to an agreement with the investment adviser or administrator).